smartcontractkit/documentation/docs/Using Any API/array-response.md

 ]
 ```

-Next we will show how to fetch the _id_ of the first element.
-To consume an API, your contract should inherit from [ChainlinkClient](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/ChainlinkClient.sol).
-This contract exposes a struct called `Chainlink.Request`, which your contract should use to build the API request.
-The request should include the following:
+Fetch the _id_ of the first element.
+To consume an API, your contract must inherit from [ChainlinkClient](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/ChainlinkClient.sol).
+This contract exposes a struct named `Chainlink.Request`, which your contract can use to build the API request.
+The request must include the following parameters:

 - Link token address
 - Oracle address